TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

           A simple backend layout

     * Create a page and select this new backend layout in the "Appearance" tab.
-The page modul then looks like this, displaying the two defined columns:
+The page module then looks like this, displaying the two defined columns:

       .. figure:: ../Images/SimpleBackendLayoutInPageModule.png